ClubObsidian/DynamicGuiDocs/docs/functionapi/index.rst

 Making a slot only function
 ===========================

-Slot functions should only be slot only if they need to interact with only a slot.
+Slot functions are slot only and are to be used if a functions can only interact with a slot.

 ==========================
 Making a gui only function
 ==========================

-Gui functions can be useful if you want to manipulate parts of the gui when the gui is created and opened to the player.
+Gui functions are gui only and can be used if a function needs to manipulate the gui on creation and on opening.

 =================